Deployable electrodes for minimally invasive craniosurgery

-Stephanie Lacour’s specialty is the development of flexible electrodes that adapt to a moving body, providing more reliable connections with the nervous system.
+Stephanie Lacour, head of the Laboratory for Soft Bioelectronic Interfaces (LSBI) in the School of Engineering, specializes in the development of flexible electrodes that adapt to a moving body, providing more reliable connections with the nervous system.
 Her work is inherently interdisciplinary.

 So when a neurosurgeon asked Lacour and her team to come up with minimally invasive electrodes for inserting through a human skull, they came up with an elegant solution that takes full advantage of their expertise in compliant electrodes, and inspired by soft robotics actuation.
 The results are published in Science Robotics.